rininsylvester/rininsylvester/README.md

 🚨 Practicing Incident Response and Threat Detection Simulations

 📫 Let's Connect
-LinkedIn

 📧 l.rininsylvester@gmail.com

 <p align="center"><i>"Secure your code like your life depends on it.
 Someday, it just might."</i></p>
-⚡ Quick Thoughts
-"In the world of DevOps and Security, speed without safety is suicide.
-I'm here to do both — fast and bulletproof."